+and it is assumed that $\ve V^\ast$ is a {\em linearly stable} steady state of the dynamics (\ref{eq:dync}), so that small perturbations $\delta\ve V$ away from $\ve V^\ast$ decay with time.

+The synchronous discrete dynamics (\ref{eq:dyndis}) can exhibit undesirable stable periodic solutions \cite{ott2002chaos}, as mentioned in Section \ref{sec:other:models}.
+This is a reason for using the continuous dynamics (\ref{eq:dync}), yet convergence to the steady state is not guaranteed in this case either.

-In other words we assume that the dynamics (\ref{eq:dync}) has a {\em stable} steady state , so that small perturbations $\delta\!V_{i}$ away from $V_i^\ast$ decay with time.
-Equation \eqnref{C12S2FixedPoint} is a nonlinear self-consistent Equation for $V_i^\ast$, in general difficult to solve.
-However, if the fixed points $V_i^\ast$ are stable then we can use the dynamics (\ref{eq:dync}) to automatically pick out the steady-state solution $\ve V^\ast$.
-This solution depends on the pattern $\ve \xi^{(\mu)}$, but in Equations (\ref{eq:steadystate}) and \eqnref{C12S2FixedPoint} and also in the following I have left out the superscript $(\mu)$.
+Equation \eqnref{C12S2FixedPoint} is a non-linear self-consistent condition for the components of $\ve V^\ast$, in general difficult to solve.
+However, if the steady state $\ve V^\ast$ is stable, we can use the dynamics (\ref{eq:dync}) to automatically pick out the steady-state solution $\ve V^\ast$.
+This solution depends on the pattern $\ve x^{(\mu)}$.
+Note that the superscript $(\mu)$ is left out in Equations (\ref{eq:steadystate}) and \eqnref{C12S2FixedPoint} and also in the remainder of this Section.

-The goal is to find weights so that the outputs give the correct target values in the steady state , those associated with $\ve \xi\tomu$.
-To this end we use stochastic gradient descent on the energy function (\ref{eq:Hrecurrent}).
-Consider first how to update the weights $w_{ij}^{(vv)}$.
-We must evaluate
+The goal is to find weights so that the outputs give the correct target values in the steady state .
+To this end one uses gradient descent on the energy function (\ref{eq:Hrecurrent}).
+Following Ref.~\cite{hertz1991introduction}, consider first how to adjust the weights $w_{ij}^{(vv)}$:

-To calculate the gradients of $\ve V^\ast$ we use Equation \eqnref{C12S2FixedPoint}:
+One calculates the gradients of $\ve V^\ast$ by differentiating Equation \eqnref{C12S2FixedPoint}: